oceanprotocol/ocean-node/docs/persistentStorage.md

   - Returns file metadata (`name`, `size`, `lastModified`) for a bucket.
   - Enforces bucket ACL.

+- **Download file**
+  - Streams the raw file bytes back to the caller (HTTP or P2P).
+  - Enforces bucket ACL.

 - **Delete file**
   - Deletes the named file from the bucket.
   - Enforces bucket ACL.